BrettMahon/BladeRazor/README.md

 }
 ```

 For more information take a look at the **BladeRazorMvcExamples** example application.
-Specifically at the *Shared Views* and the *BladeViewModel* class.
+Specifically at the *SharedViews/* folder and the *BladeViewModel.cs* class along with *CustomerController.cs*.

 ## Contact